alan-turing-institute/apricot/README.md

 ### Configure background refresh [Optional]

-By default Apricot will refresh on demand when the data is older than 60 seconds.
+By default Apricot will refresh the LDAP tree whenever it is accessed and it contains data older than 60 seconds.
-If it takes a long time to fetch all users and groups, or you want to ensure that each request prompty gets a respose, you may want to configure background refresh to have it periodically be refreshed in the background.
+If it takes a long time to fetch all users and groups, or you want to ensure that each request gets a prompt response, you may want to configure background refresh to have it periodically be refreshed in the background.

-This is enabled with the `--background-refresh` flag, which uses the `--refresh-interval=60` parameter as the interval to refresh the ldap database.
+This is enabled with the `--background-refresh` flag, which uses the `--refresh-interval` parameter as the interval to refresh the ldap database.

 ### Using TLS [Optional]